edumoritz/championship/backend/README.md

 <h2>Create Games</h2><br>

-<li>The user shold inform both players and their goal balances</li>
+<li>The user shold inform both players and their goal balances.</li>
 <li>
-The backend will update each player's score and if it reaches 60 points or more it will create a new score for all registered players</li>
+The backend will update each player's score and if it reaches 60 points or more it will create a new score for all registered players.</li>
+<li>To create a championship the user should enter a name and select the players.</li>

 <h2>Routes</h2><br>
 <h3>Login</h3>
 <li><strong>POST: </strong>http://localhost:3333/sessions</li>

 <h3>Create Player</h3>
 <li><strong>POST: </strong>http://localhost:3333/players</li>